bvbohnen/X4_Customizer/Documentation.md

       - Bool, if True then the generated extension holding output files will be under <path_to_user_folder/extensions>.
       - Warning: any prior output on the original path will still exist, and is not cleaned out automatically at the time of this note.
       - Defaults to False, writing to <path_to_x4_folder/extensions>
+    * path_to_output_folder
+      - Optional, Path to the location to write the extension files to, instead of the usual X4 or user documents extensions folders.
+      - This is the parent directory to the extension_name folder.
     * output_to_catalog
       - Bool, if True then the modified files will be written to a single cat/dat pair, otherwise they are written as loose files.
       - Defaults to False